Surface analysis and characterization laboratory

 Accredited laboratory COFRAC ISO 17025

-Knowing the properties and surface conditions of a material can help you adapt your manufacturing processes.
-With the support of a specialist laboratory, you can carry out analyses and expert reports on the surface of materials to optimise your performance.
+Understanding the properties and surface states of a material can help you adapt your manufacturing processes.
+The support of a specialized laboratory will enable you to carry out analyses and expert assessments of material surfaces in order to optimize your performance.

-The surface of a material is a vulnerable zone where numerous interactions with its environment take place.
-Its specific characteristics determine the overall performance of materials.
-It can have an impact on the reliability and strength of a product in the event of failures (corrosion, wear, adhesion, friction, etc.).
+The surface of a material is a vulnerable area where many interactions with its environment take place.
+Through its specific characteristics, it determines the overall performance of materials.
+It can affect the reliability and strength of a product in the event of failures (corrosion, wear, adhesion, friction, etc.).

 Why use a materials surface expertise laboratory?

-Laboratory surface expertise enables us to understand properties such as roughness, surface energy, chemical composition and the presence of contamination or treatments.
+Laboratory surface expertise makes it possible to understand properties such as roughness, surface energy, chemical composition, or even the presence of contamination or treatments.

-This information is essential for optimising the adhesion, resistance, functionalisation and cleanliness of surfaces in many industrial sectors.
+This information is essential to optimize adhesion, strength, functionalization, or surface cleanliness in many industrial sectors.

 Nuclear